topocm/topocm_content/src/w0_background/band_structures.md

 ## Bloch's theorem for bulk electrons

 Actually, we didn't really need Mathematica to solve the problem of an electron in a triangle.
 We can even solve an N site ring (triangle being $N=3$).
 The trick is a neat theorem called Bloch's theorem.
 To understand this model in the context of the tight-binding approximation, let us consider electrons in a crystal.
 The defining characteristic of a crystal is that the atomic positions repeat in a periodic manner in space.
-We call the repeating group of orbitals a "unit-cell".
+We call the repeating group of orbitals a **unit-cell**.
 Therefore, all orbitals in a crystal can be labeled as a pair $a=(l,n)$, where $l$ is the orbital poisition in the unit cell and $n$ labels the unit cell.
 For our example of a atomic ring, $l$ wouldn't be needed and $n$ would take values $1$ to $N$.
 In a three-dimensional crystal, $n=(n_x,n_y,n_z)$ would be a vector of integers.

 The Hamiltonian for a crystal has matrix elements that satisfy $H_{(l,n),(l',m)}=H_{(l,n-m),(l',0)}$ for all pairs of unit-cell $n$ and $m$.
 > Bloch's theorem states that the Schrodinger equation for such Hamiltonians in crystals can be solved by the ansatz: $$\psi_{(l,n)}=e^{i k n}u_l,$$

 where $u_l$ is the periodic part of the Bloch function which is identical in each unit-cell.
-The parameter $k$ is called crystal momentum and is quite analogous to momentum except that it is confined in the range $k\in [-\pi,\pi]$ which is referred to as the \textit{Brillouin Zone}.
+The parameter $k$ is called crystal momentum and is quite analogous to momentum except that it is confined in the range $k\in [-\pi,\pi]$ which is referred to as the **Brillouin Zone**.
 You can now substitute this ansatz into the Schrodinger equation: $\sum_{l'm}H_{(l,n),(l',m)}u_{l'}e^{i k m}=E_k e^{i k n}u_{l}$.
 >Thus the Bloch functions $u_l^{(k)}$ and energies $E^{(k)}$ are obtained from the eigenvalue equation (so-called Bloch equation) $$H^{(k)Bloch}u^{(k)}=E^{(k)}u^{(k)},$$

 where $$H^{(k)Bloch}_{ll'}=\sum_{m}H_{(l,-m),(l',0)}e^{-i k m}.$$ The Bloch equation written above is an eigenvalue problem at any momentum $k$.
 The resulting eigenvalues $E^{(n,k)}$ consitute the bandstructure of a material, where the eigenvalue label $n$ is also called a band index.

+### Su-Schrieffer-Heeger as an example

+Let us now work through an example.